On the Limit of Language Models as Planning Formalizers: Results and Observations

 \textbf{For the open-source models, the most common error is syntax errors} on \bw and \lgt.
 For example, models repeatedly use the keyword `preconditions' instead of `precondition' which might suggest a lack of grasp of the PDDL syntax.
-Gemma models like \texttt{gemma-2-27b} make significantly less syntax errors (3 out of 20 on \bw) than Llama models like \texttt{Llama-3.1-70B} (20 out of 20), despite being smaller.
-Despite the syntax errors, \textbf{there are still many semantic errors in the \df and \pf}, which include missing predicates.
-As shown in Table~\ref{tab:naturalness_comparison}, there is a significant gap between the number of plans that were found, and the number of found that were correct.
+Gemma models like \texttt{gemma-2-27b} make significantly fewer syntax errors (3 out of 20 on \bw) than Llama models like \texttt{Llama-3.1-70B} (20 out of 20), despite being smaller.
+Despite the syntax errors, \textbf{open-sourced models still make many semantic errors in the \df and \pf}, which include missing predicates and incorrect effects in the actions.
+We also observe a significant gap between the number of plans that were found, and the number of found plans that were correct.
 We find that the most common error made was swapping the parameters in the preconditions of the `stack' action, leading to incorrect plans.
-While making much less syntax errors, \textbf{GPT models frequently suffer from semantic errors}.
+While making much fewer syntax errors, \textbf{GPT models frequently suffer from semantic errors}.
 Interestingly, the most common error made for \texttt{gpt-4o} come from the \pf, which is intuitively easier to generate than the \df.
-Common errors in the \pf include incorrect predicates in the initial state and goal state.
-Common errors in the \df is incorrect effects in an action.
+A common error in the \pf is incorrect predicates in the initial state and goal state.
+A common error in the \df is incorrect effects in the actions.
 For example, in the `unstack' action, the model does not make the next block `clear' when the top block has been placed in the hand.
 For \mbw, there are barely any syntax errors or semantic errors in the \pf but rather the most common errors come from the \df.
 Since this domain is a result of lexical perturbation, formalizing in PDDL is akin to symbolic information extraction and translation, devoid of much use of commonsense knowledge.
-Due to the heavily templated descriptions, all the predicates would be listed out in the \pd and the model would just need to match them to PDDL syntax in the \pf.
-While a similar essence, this is more of a challenge for \df since the clauses of preconditions and effects are more involved.
+Due to the Heavily Templated descriptions, all the predicates would be listed out in the \pd and the model would just need to match them to PDDL syntax in the \pf.
+While a similar essence, this is more challenging for the \df since the clauses of preconditions and effects are more involved.
 From Table~\ref{tab:analysis of df errors}, a similar trend between \bw and \mbw also suggests that the LLM-as-formalizer methodology is robust to such perturbation.